 Some handy additional text is always added, if the environment variable

-process.env.TRAVIS exists (for Travis CI).
+CIRCLECI exists (for Circle CI).

 The name of the branch you'll be pushing to.

 but this can be configured to push to any branch on any remote.

 master if you are pushing to a GitHub organization page (instead of a GitHub user page).

 - Default: value of

 git config user.nameand